What is the Emoluments Clause and what does it mean for Trump?

 What is the Emoluments Clause?

-The Clause says “No Title of Nobility shall be granted by the United States: And no Person holding any Office of Profit or Trust under them, shall, without the Consent of the Congress, accept of any present, Emolument, Office, or Title, of any kind whatever, from any king, prince, or foreign state.”
+The clause says “No Person holding any Office of Profit or Trust under them [the United States], shall, without the Consent of the Congress, accept of any present, Emolument, Office, or Title, of any kind whatever, from any King, Prince, or foreign State.”

 Related: Maryland, Washington, D.C.
 Attorneys General Sue Trump